Dolores Ibárruri: Biography

 Dolores Ibárruri was born in 1895 as the eighth of eleven children.
 She had a Basque miner father and a Castilian mother.
 She grew up in Gallarta but later moved to Somorrostro (Biscay).
 Gallarta was adjacent to a large siderite mine.

 Ibárruri left school at 15 after spending two years preparing for teachers' college at the encouragement of her schoolmistress.
 Her parents could not afford further education, so she went to work as a seamstress and later as a housemaid.
 She became a waitress in the town of Arboleda, the most important urban nucleus in the region of Somorrostro.
 There, she met Julián Ruiz Gabiña, a union activist and founder of the Socialist Youth of Somorrostro.
 They married in late 1915, two years after the birth of their first child.
 The young couple participated in the general strike of 1917, which led to the imprisonment of Ruiz.
 During this time, Ibárruri spent nights reading the works of Karl Marx, Engels and others found in the library of the Socialist Workers' Centre in Somorrostro.
-Ibárruri wrote her first article in 1918 for the miners' newspaper El Minero Vizcaíno under the pseudonym of "La Pasionara" ("The Passion Flower").
+Ibárruri wrote her first article in 1918 for the miners' newspaper El Minero Vizcaíno under the pseudonym of "La Pasionaria" ("The Passion Flower").
 The article was published during Holy Week and focused on religious hypocrisy, contrasting with the Passion of Christ.
 Because of the article's theme and timing, she signed it with the alias Pasionaria.
 In 1920, Ibárruri and the Workers' Centre joined the newly formed Communist Party of Spain (PCE), and she was named a member of the Provincial Committee of the Basque Communist Party.
 After ten years of grassroots militancy, she was appointed to the Central Committee of the PCE in 1930.

 During this time, Ibárruri had six children.
 Of her five daughters, four died very young.
 She "used to relate how her husband made a small coffin out of a crate of fruit."
 Her son, Rubén, died at twenty-two during the Battle of Stalingrad.
 The remaining child, Amaya Ruiz Ibárruri, outlived her mother.
 She was married to Stalin's adopted son, Artyom Sergeyev.
 In 2008, Amaya resided in the working-class neighbourhood of Ciudad Lineal in Madrid.
 She died in 2018 at the age of 95.